-XSEDE has identified over 60 user facing use cases that document specific ways users need to use XSEDE's infrastructure.
-From those user facing use cases XSEDE distilled 12 canonical use cases that document the core (common) system functions needed by user facing use cases.
+The Research Software Portal's Use Case Registry has over 100 user facing use cases that document specific ways users need to use research cyberinfrastructure.
+From those user facing use cases we have distilled 12 canonical use cases that document the core (common) system functions needed by user facing use cases.

-XSEDE has delivered production components supporting almost all the core (common) system functions in the canonical use cases and many of the 60 user facing use cases, thus enabling users to perform some (but not all) of the functions in those use cases.
+Research infrastructures can delivered production components that support these core (common) system functions in the canonical use cases and many of the over 100 user facing use cases, thus enabling users to perform some (but not all) of the functions in those use cases.

-This page documents XSEDE production components that have APIs and provides pointers to API documentation and client coding examples that software and service developers, such as Science Gateways developers, can reference.
+This page documents operational components that have APIs and provides pointers to API documentation and client coding examples that software and service developers, such as Science Gateways developers, can reference.

 Globus' transfer service is software-as-a-service for file transfer and sharing.
-Designed specifically for researchers, Globus provides fast, reliable, and secure file transfer among XSEDE resources or between an XSEDE resource and another machine (such as a campus cluster, lab server, or personal computer).
+Designed specifically for researchers, Globus provides fast, reliable, and secure file transfer among HPC resources, campus cluster, lab servers, or personal computers.
 Globus is core campus bridging technology that enables researchers to scale their computational research from the desktop, across campus, and to national cyberinfrastructure.
 Beyond file transfer, Globus allows researchers to securely share data with collaborators directly from existing systems, without investing in additional campus or cloud storage just for the purposes of sharing.

 GridFTP is a high-performance, secure, reliable data transfer protocol optimized for high-bandwidth wide-area networks.
-In the XSEDE system architecture, GridFTP is a service-layer interface for data transfer.
+GridFTP is a service-layer interface for data transfer.
 (The higher-level, access-layer interface is Globus transfer, see above.)
 The GridFTP protocol is based on FTP, the highly-popular Internet file transfer protocol.
 We have selected a set of protocol features and extensions defined already in IETF RFCs and added a few additional features to meet requirements from current data grid projects.

 Enables remote login and shell access using X.509 credentials.
 Programs can fork/exec the GSI OpenSSH client and send shell commands to be executed on the remote machine.

-Enables asynchronous publishing of and subscription to XSEDE resource information.
+Enables asynchronous publishing of and subscription to HPC resource information.

 CILogon provides a standards-compliant OpenID Connect (OAuth 2.0) interface to federated authentication.
 Clients can use this interface to authenticate users via their home campus identity providers (e.g., via InCommon SAML authentication) and optionally obtain short-lived X.509 certificates for users.